Overview

 available from other registered (or unregistered) investment advisers for similar or lower fees.

-value at the close of business on the last day of the previous quarter.
-Fees are prorated for accounts
+pricing services.
+The account value will be the total value at the close of business on the last day of

-opened during a quarter.
-Under certain circumstances, fees are waived, discounted and or
+certain circumstances, fees are waived, discounted and or negotiated to non-standard rates.
+We

-negotiated to non-standard rates.
-We could also group certain related client accounts for the
+could also group certain related client accounts for the purpose of determining the annualized fee.

-purpose of determining the annualized fee.
-Further, we may waive or discount advisory fees for
+Further, we may waive or discount advisory fees for family members and friends of the partners

-family members and friends of the partners and employees of our firm.
-These fee waivers or
+and employees of our firm.
+These fee waivers or discounts are not generally available to advisory

 Grandfathering of Minimum Account Requirements and Fees: Pre-existing advisory clients are